diego021/PXE-boot-environment/README.md

 # Support

-It currently has support for PXE installing:
+It currently has support for PXE booting:

 * Centos 7.6
+* Slax 9.9.0 (legacy boot only)

 # Installation